ProPuke/electron-shared/readme.md

 ### Building for Linux (and macOS)

-To build exclusively for Linux (and hopefully also macOS), ensure the following libraries are installed: `libcurl` and `libgtk-3-dev` and execute the posix makefile as follows:
+To build exclusively for Linux (and hopefully also macOS), ensure `cmake`, the following libraries are installed: `libcurl` and `libgtk-3-dev`, and execute the posix makefile as follows:

 ```
 make -f makefile.posix